Dao-Universeorg/dao-contracts/contracts/wrapper/README.md

 In addition to implementing ERC1155, wrapped names have an ERC721-compatible `ownerOf` function to return the owner of a wrapped name.

-Making ENS names ERC1155 compatible allows them to be displayed, transferred and traded in any wallet that supports the standard.
+Making DNS names ERC1155 compatible allows them to be displayed, transferred and traded in any wallet that supports the standard.

-`NameWrapper` implements the optional ERC1155 metadata extension; presently this is via an HTTPS URL to a service ENS operates, but this can be changed in future as better options become available.
+`NameWrapper` implements the optional ERC1155 metadata extension; presently this is via an HTTPS URL to a service DNS operates, but this can be changed in future as better options become available.

 With the exception of the functionality to upgrade the metadata generation for tokens.